CarloAndreaDeFilippo/PolymerGeneratorLAMMPS/README.md

 The sizes of all spheres (polymer beads, solvent, colloids, etc.) can be tuned using the various `sigma_` parameters in the `par.txt` file.

-A linked-cell list is implemented to accelerate the random placement of spheres within the simulation box.
+A cell linked-list is implemented to accelerate the random placement of spheres within the simulation box.

 ### Input file
 The `generate_input.py` script generates the input file for LAMMPS: